 Both proper bypassing and proper grounding are necessary for optimum driver operation.
-Bypassing capacitance only allows a driver to turn the load ON.
+Bypassing capacitance only allows a driver to turn the load on.
 Eventually (except in rare circumstances) it is also necessary to turn the load OFF.
 This requires attention to the ground path.
 Two things other than the driver affect the rate at which it is possible to turn a load off: The adequacy of the grounding available for the driver, and the inductance of the leads from the driver to the load.
 The latter will be discussed in a separate section.

-The E-Pad and MLF packages have an exposed pad under the package.
+The ePad package has an exposed pad under the package.
 It's important for good thermal performance that this pad is connected to a ground plane.

-Best practice for a ground path is obviously a well laid out ground plane.
-However, this is not always practical, and a poorly-laid out ground plane can be worse than none.
-Attention to the paths taken by return currents even in a ground plane is essential.
+Best practice for a ground path is a well laid out ground plane.
+However, this is not always practical, though a poorly-laid out ground plane can be worse than none.
+Attention to the paths taken by return currents, even in a ground plane, is essential.
 In general, the leads from the driver to its load, the driver to the power supply, and the driver to whatever is driving it should all be as low in resistance and inductance as possible.
-Of the three paths, the ground lead from the driver to the logic driving it is most sensitive to resistance or inductance, and ground current from the load are what is most likely to cause disruption.
+Of the three paths, the ground lead from the driver to the logic driving it, is most sensitive to resistance or inductance, and ground current from the load is what is most likely to cause disruption.
 Thus, these ground paths should be arranged so that they never share a land, or do so for as short a distance as is practical.

-To illustrate what can happen, consider the following: The inductance of a 2cm long land, 1.59mm (0.062") wide on a PCB with no ground plane is approximately 45nH.
-Assuming a dl/dt of 0.3A/ns (which will allow a current of 3A to flow after 10ns, and is thus slightly slow for our purposes) a voltage of 13.5 Volts will develop along this land in response to our postulated $\Delta I$ .
-For a 1cm land, (approximately 15nH) 4.5 Volts is developed.
-Either way, anyone using TTL-level input signals to the driver will find that the response of their driver has been seriously degraded by a common ground path for input to and output from the driver of the given dimensions.
+To illustrate what can happen, consider the following: the inductance of a 2cm long land, 1.59mm (0.062") wide on a PCB with no ground plane is approximately 45nH.
+Assuming a di/dt of 0.3A/ns (which will allow a current of 3A to flow after 10ns, and is thus slightly slow for these purposes) a voltage of 13.5V will develop along this land in response to our postulated Δi.
+For a 1cm land, (approximately 15nH) 4.5V is developed.
+Either way, users employing TTL-level input signals to the driver will find that the response of a driver that has been seriously degraded by a common ground path for input to and output from the driver of the given dimensions.
 Note that this is before accounting for any resistive drops in the circuit.
 The resistive drop in a 1.59mm (0.062") land of 2oz.
 Copper carrying 3A will be about 4mV/cm (10mV/in) at DC, and the resistance will increase with frequency as skin effect comes into play.